perwin/pyimfit/docs/pyimfit_emcee.md

 matplotlib.rcParams['axes.labelsize'] = 20
 ```

-    Populating the interactive namespace from numpy and matplotlib

-    /Library/Frameworks/Python.framework/Versions/3.7/lib/python3.7/site-packages/IPython/core/magics/pylab.py:160: UserWarning: pylab import has clobbered these variables: ['mean']
-    `%matplotlib` prevents importing * from pylab and numpy
-      "\n`%matplotlib` prevents importing * from pylab and numpy"

 ### Create image-fitting model using PyImfit

 Load the pymfit package; also load astropy.io.fits so we can read FITS files:

 ```python
 import pyimfit